sybrew/the-seo-framework/readme.txt

 **Did you know:**

 * Each update name and link to the detailed log are a play on words about something in a particular event, movie, series, quote, or the update contents itself.
-* The 2.7.x version update names are all about the first Star Wars movie "Episode IV: A new Hope".
+* The 2.7.x version (and 2.8.x??
+TODO consider) update names are all about the first Star Wars movie "Episode IV: A new Hope".

 **Do you mind:**
 / TODO